JonasTFab/Heavy-Projects/README.md

 computationalLib.py is the python library made by Morten Hjorth-Jensen.
 This is the location of the LU-decomposition we're using in project_1e.py.

-This repository also contains some other minor files which is not necessarily directly important to project 1.
+This repository also contains some other minor files which is not necessarily important to project 1.